Gnkgo/summaries/computer-networks/cn_summary.md

 ## Random
 - slow start threshold (ssthresh):
     - function of congestion
-    - timout, we set sstresh = cwnd/2
+    - timeout, we set ssthresh = cwnd/2
     - initially cwnd is infinity
     - slow start until a timeout occurs
-    - slow sart until timeout or we reach ssthresh -> we switch to AIMD
+    - slow start until timeout or we reach ssthresh -> we switch to AIMD

 - A socket is a software abstraction by which an application process exchanges network messages with the (transport layer in the) operating system
 - The ideal congestion window size is the Bandwidth delay product. $$W = bandwidth * delay$$
-- The ideal congestion window size is the bandwidth deay product: $W = bandwidth * dely$
+- The ideal congestion window size is the bandwidth delay product: $W = bandwidth * delay$
-- Transmission delay per segment: $\frac{packet_size}{bandwidt}$
+- Transmission delay per segment: $\frac{packet_size}{bandwidth}$

 ## Go-back-N
 - You have a window size with segments.
 When you send a packet, the ACK is sent after the propagation delay + transmission delay.
 If the packet gets lost, the ACK always sends the last valid ACK.
 E.G. packet 2 is lost and packets 0, 1, 3, 4 are successfully sent and received, you only get ACK for packet 0, 1.
 1 is the highest number to receive